 - The picture above is from Bucho Shima Kousaku.

 - In the seinen manga Wolf Guy - Wolfen Crest, Haguro Dou, the son of a yakuza boss, punishes a mook who seriously failed him by taking away his finger in a horribly bloody Fingore scene; rather than using something sharp, Haguro uses a metal ring he is wearing, grinding the poor mook's finger against the floor until it comes off.
+He then points out that it'll be quite impossible to surgically reattach the finger now.

 - In Change 123, a Yakuza attacks one of Motoko's three badass fathers with a folding knife, but the blade folds down onto his thumb.
 The father calmly tells a horrified boy not to worry, because these guys cut their own fingers all the time.